boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 ---

 # Connecting Bold BI to Web data source
-Bold BI dashboard designer supports connecting almost all web services that has a REST API interface.
+The Bold BI dashboard designer supports connecting to almost all web services that has a REST API interface.

 ## Choose web data source
 To configure the web data source, follow the below steps:
-1. Click the **Data Sources** button in the configuration panel to add a new data connection.
+1. Click on the **Data Sources** button in the configuration panel to add a new data connection.
    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)

 2. Click **CREATE NEW** to launch a new connection from the connection panel.